 There are those who argue that the answer to these needs is do all computing on the server (in other words, a return to 1970s style time sharing, or early 90s style X-terminals).
 Instead, we believe in a notion of service oriented computing that allows for off-line operation and leverages the inherent advantages of client devices, while utilizing the strengths of the network.
 This idea, of objects as software services, has been presented in a whitepaper, slides, video and a blog post; these don’t mention Newspeak directly, but they do suggest how certain language features could facilitate this notion.
 We’ve tried to make these features an integral part of Newspeak, which may make it especially relevant in the internet age.

 The other big change is multicore processing.
 It’s not clear how this will play out, but we may finally realize some of the promise of functional programming.
 And we’re also very likely to see a lot more of actors, and a lot less of the poisonous coupling of concurrent computation with shared state.
 Newspeak is a natural fit with actor style concurrency, and fully supports higher order functions.
 Newspeak can support both a traditional imperative style, and a pure functional style.
 There is one exactly one construct in the entire language that makes it imperative; the rest depends on the libraries you use.
-So it’s very easy to restrict oneself to coding in a pure functional style in Newspeak.

 In Orwell's novel 1984, Newspeak was a language that grew smaller over time.
 Unlike the case of natural languages, for a programming language this is actually a good thing.
 It is an ideal we strive for - a shrinkable language.